hmcts/dtsse-ccd-config-generator/README.md

 ./gradlew gCC
 ```

-Once the JSON definition has been created an XSLX file can be generated using the [ccd-definition-processor](https://github.com/hmcts/ccd-definition-processor/):
+Once created it can be converted to an XLSX by using the [ccd-definition-processor](https://github.com/hmcts/ccd-definition-processor/):

 ```shell
 docker run --pull always --user $UID --rm \